Software Engineering as a discipline

 Write some code every day

 Like any skill, it stays shaped when trained regularly.

 Learning is also reading what other people are doing.
 Study the masters.

-This article is for myself and is more of a brain dump for now.
+This article is for me and is more of a brain dump for now.

-Is it possible to decompose software development as a disciplin?
+Is it possible to decompose software development as a discipline?

-Learning how to describe issues, communicate with management, is an integral part of the disciplin.
+Learning how to describe issues, communicate with management, is an integral part of the discipline.